Time Encoding Quantization of Bandlimited and Finite-Rate-of-Innovation Signals: Preliminaries and Problem formulation

 \subsection{IF-TEM vs. Classic Sampler}

-Conventional sampling schemes, as depicted in Fig.~\ref{fig:ClassicFRI}(a), focus on sampling signals by recording signal amplitudes at known time points.
-Given an input signal $y(t)$, instantaneous samples $y(nT_s)$ with a suitable sampling interval $T_s$ are measured.
-In contrast, IF-TEM encodes the input $y(t)$ using times rather than amplitudes.

-Consider an IF-TEM with bias $b$, scaling $\kappa$, and threshold $\delta$, as depicted in Fig.~\ref{fig:ClassicFRI}(b).
-The input signal to the IF-TEM, $y(t)$, is real-valued and bounded such that $|y(t)|\leq c<b<\infty$.
-To time-encode the signal $y(t)$, a bias $b$ is added.
-The resulting signal $b+y(t)$ is scaled by $1/\kappa$ and integrated.
-Finally, the time instants (also denoted as firing instants) at which the integral exceeds a threshold $\delta$ are recorded and the integrator resets.
-The IF-TEM input $y(t)$ and its output $\{t_n\}_{n\in \mathbb{Z}}$ are thus related as
+Conventional signal sampling involves uniform measurement of the signal's amplitude at specific time intervals.
+More specifically, given an input signal $x(t)$, the sampling process yields instantaneous samples $x(nT_s)$ with a sampling interval of $T_s$, as shown in Fig. \ref{fig:ClassicFRI}a.
+In contrast, time encoding machines are a special type of sampling mechanism that encodes the input $x(t)$ by storing time instances instead of amplitudes.
+Consider an IF-TEM with bias $b$, scaling $\kappa$, and threshold $\delta$, as shown in Fig. \ref{fig:ClassicFRI}b.
+The input signal to the IF-TEM, $x(t)$, is real-valued and bounded such that $|x(t)|\leq c<b<\infty$.
+To time-encode $x(t)$, we add a bias $b$, scale the non-negative signal $x(t)+b$ by $1/\kappa$, and integrate it.
+The integrator resets when the integral exceeds a threshold $\delta$, and we record the time differences between consecutive firing instants, also called firing intervals (see Fig. \ref{fig:TEM_SAMPL}).
+From these firing intervals, we calculate the time instances, which encode the input signal.